High-Pressure Vs. Low-Pressure

 What SCUBA tank do you dive with?
 Are you looking to change to a bigger or smaller tank?
 If so, why?
 Let us know in the comments below.

-Additional Resources on SCUBA Tanks
+Wikipedia article on SCUBA Tanks